 When I'm not busy doing something refined like reading another fine

-book from the liberry, I am often to be found creating yet another
+liberry, I am often to be found creating yet another

 character to add to my ever growing gallery.
 It's not that I'm a true